edelgrace/blog/content/post/2016-12-18-2017-reading-resolutions.md

   - Books

 ---
 This year I told myself I would read at least 25 books.
-It doesn&#8217;t seem like a lot but when you consider my reading history the past couple of years, that&#8217;s a big number.
+It doesn't seem like a lot but when you consider my reading history the past couple of years, that's a big number.

   * **2015**: 7 books + 3 graphic novels = 10 books
   * **2014**: 19 books + 20 graphic novels = 39 books
   * **2013**: 40 books + 30 graphic novels = 74 books
   * **2012**: 18 books

 As you can see, not great numbers.
 Each year I have been reading less and less.
 2013 was a weird anomaly.
-So far this year of 2016 (there&#8217;s still like ten days left in the year&#8230;) I only managed to read 38 books, not including graphic novels.
-In total I&#8217;ve read about 84 books.
-So that&#8217;s still like 46 graphic novels that I&#8217;ve read.
+So far this year of 2016 (there's still like ten days left in the year&#8230;) I only managed to read 38 books, not including graphic novels.
+In total I've read about 84 books.
+So that's still like 46 graphic novels that I've read.
 I really wanted my novel to graphic novel ratio to be greater than or equal to one.
 However, I still met my goal of 25 books.
 So kudos to me!

 This year I decided to opt for minimalism and not sign up for any reading challenges.
 To me, the most important thing is going through my to read list.
-If I even manage to make a small dent in the list, I&#8217;ll be happy.
+If I even manage to make a small dent in the list, I'll be happy.

 **Here are my 2017 reading resoltuions:**

   * Read a total of 60 books.
   * Read at least 30 non-graphic novels.
   * Read more novels than graphic novels.
-  * Don&#8217;t take out any books from the library that are not in my to read list.
+  * Don't take out any books from the library that are not in my to read list.
   * Read at least half of the books on my 25 books to read in 2017 list

 **Here is my 25 books to read in 2017 list (*=book was also on 2016 list):**